invae/oscp_field_manual/docs/metasploit_framework/msfconsole.md

 This section contains interesting quirks/tricks to the msfconsole.
 May include some basic usage guides.

+## issues with process migration

+The case study is the exploit suggester for Windows targets.
+The sugestor should be run in both 32 bit and 64 bit modules, as the results may differ.
+The attack surface will be the union of the sets of the outputs.

+> migration from 32 to 64 may cause subsequent exploits to fail, silently, or with minimal feedback.
+Process migration is appropriate if attempting to avoid detection or if exploit suggestor module is not necessary.
+Migrating to a process of the same architecture is advised.

+Example workflow, full enumeration

+1. Catch a 32 bit meterpreter shell
+2. Run 32 bit suggester via 32 bit meterpreter shell
+3. Catch a 64 bit meterpreter shell, we now have **two** distinct sessions
+4. run 64 bit suggestor via meterpreter shell
+5. Analyse the suggested attack surface
+6. Run exploits in the according 32 or 64 bit sessions

+Opsec to be considered

+- additional noise in the process tree of multiple sessions
+- more disk traces to clean up, we have a 32 and 64 bit agent present

 ## get pretty/extended exploit info

 Use this command to generate a `.HTML` doc in `/tmp` for nicer, more detailed viewing